-First, some models overestimated regeneration across the entire gradients of at least one of the five main tree species (Figure @ref(fig:diff), e.g., ForCEEPS, ForCEEPS(f), LandClim or LPJ-GUESS), while other models overestimated regeneration of more than one species for a large part of the climate gradients, such as xComp, PICUS, SIBYLA or LPJ-GUESS (cf. red colors in Figure @ref(fig:diff)).
-These trends were consistent for both regeneration thresholds, although the exact changes in the share of the regeneration basal area were different (Figure S8).
+First, some models overestimated recruitment across the entire gradients of at least one of the five main tree species (Figure 8, e.g., ForCEEPS, ForCEEPS(f), LandClim or LPJ-GUESS), while other models overestimated recruitment of more than one species for a large part of the climate gradients, such as xComp, PICUS, SIBYLA or LPJ-GUESS (cf. red colors in Figure 8).
+These trends were consistent for both recruitment thresholds, although the exact changes in the share of the recruited basal area were different (Figure S8).

 Second, there was some congruence in the simulation results by species across the models.
-The share in the regeneration of Silver fir (Abies alba) was captured well across the gradient by most models except for xComp, PICUS, and LandClim, which overestimated the regeneration share of this species.
+The share in the recruitment of Silver fir (Abies alba) was captured well across the gradient by most models except for xComp, PICUS, and LandClim, which overestimated the recruitment share of this species.
 There were also some peculiarities evident for some models, such as 4C that did not simulate Abies alba.
-The patterns across models for Fagus sylvatica regeneration were more complex, as its regeneration was underestimated by many models across the environmental gradients featuring negligible regeneration at most sites, while others overestimated it in different parts of the environmental space.
-Most models overestimated the share of Picea abies regeneration in the cold-wet part of the gradients.
-Pinus sylvestris and Quercus spp. represented a small share of the regeneration in the observed data mostly at warm-dry sites.
-Many models, however, erroneously featured regeneration for these two species along most of the climatic gradients, although with a low share of basal area.
-Five models (4C, FORMIND, SIBYLA, xComp, and LandClim) had almost no regeneration of Pinus sylvestris and Quercus spp., or did not feature any regeneration of these species at all.
+The patterns across models for Fagus sylvatica recruitment were more complex, as its recruitment was underestimated by many models across the environmental gradients featuring negligible regeneration at most sites, while others overestimated it in different parts of the environmental space.
+Most models overestimated the share of Picea abies recruitment in the cold-wet part of the gradients.
+Pinus sylvestris and Quercus spp. represented a small share of the recruitment in the observed data mostly at warm-dry sites.
+Many models, however, erroneously featured recruitment for these two species along most of the climatic gradients, although with a low share of basal area.
+Five models (4C, FORMIND, SIBYLA, xComp, and LandClim) had very small amounts of recruitment of Pinus sylvestris and Quercus spp., or did not feature any recruitment of these species at all.

-Lastly, there is no model that performed well across the five species regarding the species-specific regeneration levels in the environmental space (Figure @ref(fig:diff)).
-Some models (e.g., ForClim11, PICUS) tended to consistently overestimate the regeneration share of all five species, but most models overestimated the regeneration share of some species while underestimating the share of others (e.g., ForCEEPS, LPJ-GUESS).
+Lastly, there is no model that performed well across the five species regarding the species-specific recruitment levels in the environmental space (Figure 8).
+Some models (e.g., ForClim11, PICUS) tended to consistently overestimate the recruitment share of all five species, but most models overestimated the recruitment share of some species while underestimating the share of others (e.g., ForCEEPS, LPJ-GUESS).

 Discussion

 Tree regeneration is a fundamental process in forest dynamics.
-Correctly capturing tree regeneration in dynamic models is fundamental to, for example, evaluate post-disturbance dynamics and potential long-term recovery trajectories as it will define the forest state in the first decades (Seidl and Turner 2022).
+Correctly capturing it in dynamic models is fundamental to, for example, evaluate post-disturbance dynamics and potential long-term recovery trajectories as it will define the forest state in the first decades (Seidl and Turner 2022).
 If this initial phase is not captured well, we can not properly assess aspects such as forest resilience or the timing, magnitude and progression of carbon sequestration.
-In this study, for the first time, projections of tree regeneration from multiple models of forest dynamics were confronted with a unique dataset from unmanaged forest reserves across a large environmental gradient in Europe.
+In this study, for the first time, projections of tree recruitment from multiple models of forest dynamics were confronted with a unique dataset from unmanaged forest reserves across a large environmental gradient in Europe.

-The EuFoRIa data (Käber et al. 2023) are exceptional, particularly with respect to the number of records (number of sites and repeated measurements), which is essential for capturing a highly ‘noisy’ process such as tree regeneration.
-The use of this dataset for model benchmarking provided novel insights on the ability of state-of-the-art models to accurately simulate regeneration levels, species composition, and mortality in an early stage of tree life, i.e., between a tree diameter of 7 and 10 cm.
+The EuFoRIa data (Käber et al. 2023) are exceptional, particularly with respect to the number of records (number of sites and repeated measurements on unmanaged forests), which is essential for capturing a highly ‘noisy’ process such as tree regeneration.
+The use of this dataset for model benchmarking provided novel insights on the ability of state-of-the-art models to accurately simulate recruitment levels, its species composition and mortality in an early stage of tree life, i.e., between tree diameters of 7 and 10 cm.
 Overall, by adopting this approach a much broader understanding resulted than if we had used these data for model calibration: it is primarily from the shortcomings of the models that we can gain ecological insights (cf. Trugman 2022).

-Regeneration levels
+Recruitment levels